Unplug and Refresh on Oʻahu

 Moniz Family Surf

-Founded by professional surfer and big wave rider, Tony Moniz, Moniz Family Surf offers group and private surf and SUP lessons conveniently located in Waikīkī.
+Founded by professional surfer and big wave rider, Tony Moniz, Moniz Family Surf offers group and private surf lessons conveniently located in Waikīkī.
 The school also offers canoe surfing and board rentals.

 Still & Moving Center

 Still & Moving offers mind-body movement classes and workshops.
-Classes are currently being offered online that feature martial arts, healing arts and dance arts classes.
-The workshops are taught by the island’s finest and most respected teachers.
+Classes currently being offered include martial arts, healing arts and dance arts classes.

 Yoga Floats